jokierpro/Top-Conference-Best-Papers/README.md

 # Top-Conference-Best-Papers

-This repo collects Best Paper award papers from ICLR, NeurIPS, ICML, ACL, EMNLP, NAACL, AAAI, etc., from 2022 to 2026.
+A curated list of **Best Paper award** winners from top ML/NLP venues (ICLR, NeurIPS, ICML, ACL, EMNLP, NAACL, AAAI, and more), covering **2022–2026**.

-## Preface
+## Why this repo

-I put this repo together for a simple reason: as a young researcher, I want to develop better research taste.

-Reading these Best Paper winners made one thing obvious to me.
-Compared to truly top-tier work, a lot of my past research still falls short in terms of framing, ambition, and real-world impact.

-To be honest, I used to mainly follow papers in my own niche or whatever looked new and interesting.
-At conferences, I’d often skip orals and just go straight to posters I liked.
-I rarely paid attention to award papers.
-But after organizing and reviewing them, I realized they’re worth reading regularly even when they’re outside your exact area.

-One big benefit is getting a higher-level view of how the field evolves.
-You can start to see the shifts in trends and research styles, and then think more clearly about what might come next.
-Here’s a rough (and very personal) summary of the themes I noticed each year:

-- 2022: The foundation of modern generative AI and diffusion dominating the scene
-- 2023: Alignment concerns, emergence, and mechanistic understanding
-- 2024: Multimodal unification, self-improvement, and a return to linguistic perspectives
-- 2025: Deep safety, efficiency-first thinking, and early signs of homogenization
-- 2026: A new synthesis around logic, causality, and embodiment

-Another thing I’ve learned from these papers is craftsmanship.
-Many of them are extremely strong in writing and experimental design.
-They don’t just have a good idea; they explain why it matters, set up the story cleanly, and build experiments that can survive serious reviewer pushback.
-That’s a very different skill from simply polishing a “nice story” around something trivial.
-If you read too many of the latter, it’s easy to develop the wrong instincts.
+I built this repo to **develop better research taste** by studying what the community consistently recognizes as high-impact work.
+Award papers are often great references for:

+* **Problem selection** (what’s considered important and timely)
+* **Technical framing** (what’s novel vs. incremental)
+* **Experimental rigor** (what survives reviewer pushback)
+* **Communication** (how strong ideas are presented clearly)

-There are already similar repos on GitHub, but this one focuses more on the post-2022 “post-GPT era” and puts extra emphasis on NLP venues.
+Compared to similar lists, this repo focuses on the **post-2022 “post-GPT era”** and puts extra emphasis on **NLP venues**.

 ## How to use this list

-I’ve found this list is most useful if you go through it twice.

-Pass 1: zoom out (build taste and spot trends).
+I’ve found a two-pass approach works best:

+**Pass 1: Zoom out (trends + map).**
-Skim broadly across years and venues, and use AI to quickly summarize for each paper: what area it’s in, what it actually does, the key takeaway, and most importantly, why it might have won.
-From that, you can sketch a simple “research map” of how topics and methods shift over time, what the top groups keep betting on, and where your own work sits relative to that.
+Skim broadly across years and venues.
+Use AI to summarize each paper: the area, what it does, the key insight, and *why it might have won*.
+Then build a lightweight “research map” of shifting topics, methods, and recurring bets from top groups.

-Pass 2: zoom in (learn how winners think and write).
+**Pass 2: Zoom in (taste + craft).**
-Pick papers close to your own area and read them carefully.
-The goal is not to copy details, but to ask: “In the same problem space, why didn’t I think of this?”
-I like using an LLM to backtrack the likely chain of reasoning that led to the idea, then study how the paper frames the story and designs the experiments.
-Try to step back from the math and implementation and learn the author’s taste: what they chose to emphasize, what they cut, and how they made the contribution feel inevitable.
+Deep-read papers closest to your interests.
+Ask: “In the same problem space, why didn’t I think of this?”
+Use an LLM to reconstruct the likely reasoning path, then study how the authors frame the contribution and design the experiments.
+Focus on decisions, not just details.

-If you do both passes, you get two things at once: a better sense of the field’s direction, and a clearer standard for what “high-impact” work looks like.

-Note: To keep this list concise and focused, I left out some Outstanding Paper nominations since there are far more of them than Best Paper winners.
+**Note:** To keep this list concise, I omitted most **Outstanding Paper** nominations since there are far more of them than Best Paper winners.

+## TODO

+* [x] Add all 2026 papers
+* [ ] Add missing paper links
+* [ ] Add trend analysis based on this collection
+* [ ] Organize papers by subtopic

+---

 # Best Papers from Top-Conference